Stephen Fry: Twitter

+Sport

 In August 2010, Fry joined the board of directors at Norwich City Football Club.
 A lifelong fan of "the Canaries" and a regular visitor to Carrow Road, he said, on being appointed, "Truly this is one of the most exciting days of my life, and I am as proud and pleased as I could be."
 Fry stepped down from his Board position in January 2016, to take up a new position as "Norwich City Ambassador".
 Fry said, "My five years in the role have been an honour and a privilege beyond almost anything I can remember.
 I wish I could take credit for ushering the club up from League One to the Premiership during that time on the Board.
 Actually, I'm going to.
 It was all me.
 It can't have been a coincidence ...
 But now I'm so happy to relinquish my seat on the board to Thomas Smith and to engage as fully as I can in the role of ambassador for Norwich City."
-In February 2014, Fry became the honorary president of Proud Canaries, a new club for lesbian, gay, bisexual and transgender fans.
+In February 2014, Fry became the honorary president of Proud Canaries, a supporters' group for Norwich City's lesbian, gay, bisexual and transgender fans.

-In May 2022, it was announced that Fry would succeed Clare Connor as the president of Marylebone Cricket Club in October.
+Fry succeeded Clare Connor to become president of Marylebone Cricket Club on 1 October 2022, relinquishing the role after one year to his successor Mark Nicholas in 2023.

 Business

-In 2008, Fry formed SamFry Ltd, with long-term collaborator Andrew Sampson to produce and fund new material and manage his official website.
+In 2008, Fry formed SamFry Ltd, with long-term collaborator Andrew Sampson to produce and fund new material and to manage his official website.
 Fry is the co-owner, with Gina Carter and Sandi Toksvig, of Sprout Pictures, an independent film and television company.

+In 2016, Fry launched Pindex, "a self-funded online platform that creates and curates educational videos and infographics for teachers and students," founded and run by a four-person team.